 David previously owned and operated an award-winning business that he grew to seven locations and over 400 employees.
 After selling that business in 2012, David thought he was done with business ownership.
 After a few years, however, David was struggling to find his calling.
 He began to look at a variety of business opportunities, but none of them struck a chord.
 About to give up, David prayed and shortly thereafter, God granted him the opportunity to purchase Van Zeeland Nursery & Landscape.
 Immediately, David knew that this was the right fit.
 While not the most knowledgeable about plants, David had loved growing them, since he was a child.
 When he was five, he wanted to be a farmer, like his Grandfather.
 This was a clear sign.
 Everything fell into place and the Lindenstruth’s became owners of Van Zeeland’s in 2016.
 While David manages the day-to-day operations, you’ll see touches of Rachel’s creativity throughout the nursery.

 Throughout the transition and beyond, Van Zeeland’s never lost a beat.
 Rick Sanderfoot stayed on to assist the changeover.
 Jeff Hermsen still helps out in the Nursery today doing retail sales and also uses his many years of expertise in performing plant diagnostics for clients.
-The rest of the core team that Rick and Jeff assembled stayed on as well – Joe, Steve, Ryan, Robin, Jared, Jeff B., Andy, and Kevin.
-Including Jeff H., this group averages a remarkable 21 years of experience at Van Zeeland Nursery & Landscape.
+The rest of the core team that Rick and Jeff assembled is still here – Joe, Steve, Robin, Jared, Jeff B., Andy, and Kevin.
+Accompanied by a talented group of newer staff, they strive to beautify yards!

 Blessed by the fantastic opportunity, the Lindenstruth’s promise to continue the traditions of excellent customer service, of carrying the best collection of nursery stock, and of being recognized as the premiere landscaper in northeast Wisconsin!